 To do so, we recommend building a long-term financial model that will give you confidence in the often-difficult decisions that need to be made today, to ensure recovery and stabilization in the future.
-You can do this yourself in Excel, engage with a rates consultant, or use Waterworth and our free trial.
+You can do this yourself in Excel, engage with a rates consultant, or use Waterworth.

 Cash reserves are a critical part of the long-term financial sustainability and resiliency of any infrastructure-based organization.
 Throughout 2020, many communities turned to their reserves to stabilize decreases in revenue without burdening ratepayers.
 Was your community caught with insufficient reserves heading into the pandemic?
 As the economic impacts stretched longer than expected, are your cash reserves starting to dry up?
 Has this crisis indicated that it is time to review your cash reserve policies to be better prepared for the next emergency?
 If so, review our Developing Cash Reserve Policies white paper, alongside your community goals, to determine what updates should be made.

 Many communities are in the tough position of deciding whether to move ahead with their capital plan, or postpone work and allot funds to more immediate expenses.

 On one hand, postponing will allow you to keep more cash on hand.
 But on the other, infrastructure does not cease to age and will always require maintenance.
 Much like President Roosevelt’s “New Deal” that helped mitigate the financial effects of the Great Depression, pursuing capital projects can help stimulate the local economy and provide jobs, while tending to necessary infrastructure improvements.

 It is also important to consider the repercussions of pushing today’s capital projects further and further down the line.
 This may impact your community’s ability to address future projects, intensify affordability challenges, and transfer the financial burden unfairly onto future generations.